All Episodes

 This is a real problem with this.

-It's about rule breaking or or law breaking.
+It's about rule breaking or law breaking.

 Is it about corruption?

-Isn't it about when you when you think of what they put the country through, Kimberly?
+Isn't it about when you when you think of what they put the country through, Kimberly, I mean, it's breathtaking.

 Like in my book, I pointed out like how crazy it was for the FBI to take the allegations that were in this dossier at face value.

-Uh when they finally went and interviewed people who'd worked with him, they said that he had problems with judgment, that he was known to make rash decisions, that he liked to, this is my favorite line, Sean, that he liked to chase after shiny objects.
+When they finally went and interviewed people who'd worked with him, they said that he had problems with judgment, that he was known to make rash decisions, that he liked to, this is my favorite line, Sean, that he liked to chase after shiny objects.

-Um they did no verification on any of these claims before they presented them to a FISA court.
+They did no verification on any of these claims before they presented them to a FISA court.

 Kimberly, I say it differently.

-It's unverifiable, never was verifiable.
+Never was verifiable.

 Well, now we know.

-Yeah, I mean, that but this is also one of the important things that came out of this report is that nothing was verified other than publicly available times, locations, and the titles of people.
+Yeah, I mean, but this is also one of the important things that came out of this report is that nothing was verified other than publicly available times, locations, and the titles of people.

 Now, let me backtrack.

-In the course of unpeeling every layer of this onion, and you both were part of this ensemble cast of a few of us, there weren't many that actually got this right.
+In the course of unpeeling every layer of this onion, and you both were part of this ensemble cast of a few of us, there weren't many, that actually got this right.

-And that was premeditated fraud on a Pfizer court uh against the guy, by the way, that was serving his country, putting himself in harm's way in countries like Russia, as hostile as they are, and bringing that information to the CIA only to have his work,
+And that was premeditated fraud in a FISA court against the guy, by the way, that was serving his country, putting himself in harm's way in countries like Russia, as hostile as they are, and bringing that information to the CIA only to have his work, his documented work that was approved somehow diminished because they altered the document that confirmed it so that they could justify the spying on him and the one-step,

 But when you listen to Durham and Barr, where is it going?